*Note - recipe in video makes 1 sourdough loaf.

 - Cool before slicing.

-Makes one standard loaf.
+Makes two standard loaves.

 3 CRITICAL STEPS FOR LIGHT & FLUFFY SOURDOUGH